Tudat/tudat/_sources/tutorials/jsonInterface/tutorials/perturbedSatellite/index.rst.txt

 Perturbed Earth-orbiting Satellite
 ==================================

-This page describes how to set up the propagation of a perturbed Earth-orbiting satellite can be set up using the :literal:`json_interface`.
+This page describes how to set up the propagation of a perturbed Earth-orbiting satellite using the :literal:`json_interface`.

-This example takes the code from :ref:`jsonInterface_tutorials_basicPropagation` as a starting point, upon which we can start to build our new application.
+This example takes the code from :ref:`jsonInterface_tutorials_basicPropagation` as a base upon which we can start to build our new application.

 The initial conditions and general simulation settings are thus the same as for the previous example.
 The only difference will be in the addition of perturbing accelerations.